eos/eos/doc/installation.rst

 matplotlib
   the Python plotting library in version 2.0 or higher;

+networkx
+  the Python graph library (needed for some functionality);

 scipy
   the Python scientific library;

 pypmc
-  the Python library for adaptive importance sampling with Markov Chain and Population Monte Carlo methods;
+  the Python library for adaptive importance sampling with Markov Chain and Population Monte Carlo methods (needed for some functionality);

 PyYAML
   the Python YAML parser and emitter library;

 wilson
-  the Python library for matching, translating, and running Wilson coefficients in the Weak Effective Theory and the Standard Model Effective Theory.
+  the Python library for matching, translating, and running Wilson coefficients in the Weak Effective Theory and the Standard Model Effective Theory (needed for some functionality).

 We recommend you install the above packages via your system's software management system.